-According to the release Gain Compliance Inc. is an early-stage software company located in Des Moines focused on improving data quality for insurance compliance reporting.
-The company has been recognized as “Outstanding Startup of the Year” by the Technology Association of Iowa for 2016.
+According to the release, FIN Capital will invest $100,000 in Gain Compliance Inc., an early-stage software company located in Des Moines.
+Gain Compliance focuses on improving data quality for insurance compliance reporting and was recognized as “Outstanding Startup of the Year” by the Technology Association of Iowa in 2016.

-As an initiative of Iowa Center for Economic Success, FIN Capital was established in 2016 with the goal of growing women’s wealth through private angel investing.
-FIN Capital currently has 28 members who are individually accomplished, accredited and share a common interest in angel investing.
+FIN Capital is an initiative of Iowa Center for Economic Success and was established in 2016 with the goal of growing women’s wealth through private angel investing.
+It currently has 28 members who are individually accomplished, accredited and share a common interest in angel investing.
 The organization leverages its members backgrounds and expertise in a disciplined approach to vetting potential investments.

 According to the release, the elapsed time between Gain Compliance’s initial pitch and FIN Capital’s final commitment of over $100k was a little more than a month.

 “What struck us about Gain Compliance was the experience of the team in addressing this market opportunity,” Jolene Vermeer, a founding member of FIN Capital, said.
 “Gain Compliance’s veteran team of founders has a history of success in building enterprise software, and they are taking a thoughtful approach to the complicated and under-served market of insurance compliance reporting.”